Code-Cornelius/latex_basic_format/README.md

 ## Appendix

 In order to have an appendix, use `\appendix`.

 In the case of articles, there is an issue of compatibility between the
-package:
+package: `\usepackage[Rejne]{fncychap}` imported in configuration and having no chapter defined.
+The package modifies how chapters are displayed.
+In the case of articles, the command chapter does not exist.
+The issue arises when the package is formatting the appendix as a chapter even though the latter does not exist for articles.

-`\usepackage[Rejne]{fncychap}` and having no chapter defined.
-However, the bug arise only when one use the command appendix.
-Nevertheless, this package is not use in the case of articles, and in the case of books chapters are defined.
+However, the bug arise only when one use the command `appendix`.

 The solution in the case of articles is to comment the usage of the package.

 ## Bibliography